mudit-mishra8/donors-choose/README.md

 ## Conclusion
 This machine learning model aids DonorsChoose.org in pre-screening project proposals, enabling quicker and more efficient approval processes.
 This not only helps teachers get the funding they need more rapidly but also allows volunteers to concentrate on proposals that require more assistance.

----

-Feel free to contribute or suggest improvements.